 In the evening, at home, I sat on the living room rug with the leaves spread out gently and my dictionary hauled from under the desk.
-A double sheet of paper towel fit over the open pages of the book, and I spread out the leaves on one sheet, then folded the other over them and sandwiched them between dictionary pages.

 My dictionary is now sitting beside my arm chair with a three-foot stack of hardback books piled on top of it.
 A stroll through Google suggests I should leave it there for a week.
 So my sister may have to wait a few more days for her birthday card.